Dawson Sutton

 Dawson Sutton (born January 28, 2006) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Craftsman Truck Series, driving the No. 26 Chevrolet Silverado RST for Rackley W.A.R.
+He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 26/27 Chevrolet Silverado RST for Rackley W.A.R., and part-time in the ARCA Menards Series, driving the No. 42 Chevrolet for Cook Racing Technologies.

 Racing career

 Sutton first began his racing career in 2022, where he competed in the Southeast Legends Tour, the INEX Nashville Spring Series, the Thursday Thunder Legends Racing Series and Atlanta Motor Speedway, and the INEX Summer Shootout Series at Charlotte Motor Speedway.
 He then ran his first full-time season in late models in 2023, where he competed in over thirty events at Nashville Fairgrounds Speedway, achieving four poles, two wins, and sixteen top-five finishes, and finished seventh in the World Series of Asphalt Stock Car Racing standings.

 On January 21, 2024, Sutton announced that he would run the full schedule in the ASA STARS Super Late Model Series.

+NASCAR Craftsman Truck Series

-Four months later, it was announced that he would make his debut in the NASCAR Craftsman Truck Series at North Wilkesboro Speedway, driving the No. 26 Chevrolet for Rackley W.A.R.
+In 2024, it was announced that he would make his debut in the NASCAR Craftsman Truck Series at North Wilkesboro Speedway, driving the No. 26 Chevrolet for Rackley W.A.R.
 After starting 36th and last due to qualifying being rained out, Sutton finished two laps down in 28th place.
-On September 23, 2024, it was announced that Sutton would compete at the remaining five races of 2024 Truck season, driving the No. 25 Silverado for Rackley W.A.R.
+On September 23, 2024, it was announced that Sutton would compete at the remaining five races of season, driving the No. 25 Silverado for Rackley W.A.R.